• Skip to primary navigation

 Fill and prove the buns

-• On a well floured surface, roll into a long rectangle approx. 30x20cm and 1-2cm thick.
+• Roll into a long rectangle approx. 35x25cm and 1-2cm thick.

-• Spread the lemon curd over the dough
+• Spread the lemon curd over the dough [see notes for lemon cream cheese alternative].

-TOP TIP: warm the curd in the microwave for 10 secs to make it more spreadable
+TOP TIP: warm the curd in the microwave for 10 secs to make it more spreadable.

-• Preheat the oven to 180°C | 160°C fan | 350°F | Gas 4
+• Preheat the oven to 180°C | 160°C fan | 350°F | Gas 4.

 TOP TIP: add a pan of boiling water to the bottom of the oven (especially if you have a fan oven) as the moisture created will aid with the final rise and keep your buns moist.